ryanrolds/screeps-bot-choreographer/README.md

 > Backup your existing scripts.

-Copy the repo's `./default` contents in to your "default" screeps directory.
+Copy the repo's `./default` contents in to your "default" Screeps directory.
 You can also checkout this repo into the directory.

-Personally, I use WSL2 (Ubuntu), VS Code (`code .` in WSL2), and Git to do developement.
+Personally, I use WSL2 (Ubuntu), VS Code (`code .` in WSL2), and Git to do development.
 Saving files in VS Code should trigger auto-upload to server.
 Opening the Screeps code directory in VSC without involving the WSL2 (PowerShell) should work.

 #### Key locations
-* `C:\Users\<user>\AppData\Local\Screeps\scripts\screeps.com\default` (Screeps code diretory)
+* `C:\Users\<user>\AppData\Local\Screeps\scripts\screeps.com\default` (Screeps code directory)
-* `%localappdata%Screeps\scripts\screeps.com\default` (Screeps code diretory - but easier)
+* `%localappdata%Screeps\scripts\screeps.com\default` (Screeps code directory - but easier)
 * `/mnt/c/Users/<user>/AppData/Local/Screeps/scripts/screeps.com/default` (WSL2)

 ## Operation

-The AI will focus on stablishing an economy, build, repair, and defend your colony.
-The build manager will spawn at least one Upgrader and will add more as long as the economy, contruction projects, and repairs are staffed.
+The AI will focus on establishing an economy, build, repair, and defend your colony.
+The build manager will spawn at least one Upgrader and will add more as long as the economy, construction projects, and repairs are staffed.

 ### Creeps

-* Harvester - harvests and brings engery back to Spawner/Origin
+* Harvester - Harvests and brings energy back to Spawner/Origin
-* Miner - havests and places energy in nearby container
+* Miner - Harvests and places energy in nearby container
-* Hauler - Picks up and takes energy in containers to Origin spawner, extractor, turrent, storage
+* Hauler - Picks up and takes energy in containers to Origin spawner, extractor, turret, storage
 * Builder - Harvest/pick up energy in room and completes construction
 * Repairer - Harvest/pick up energy in room and repair structures
 * Defender - Attacks hostiles creeps in room
 * Claimer - Claims/Reserves rooms (TODO)
-* Explorer - Goes to rooms in domain to get visibiilty (triggers remote harvesting)
+* Explorer - Goes to rooms in domain to get visibility (triggers remote harvesting)
 * Attacker - Rally at Attack Flag and attack hostiles in room (TODO)
-* Destributor - Moves energy from Containers/Storage into Spawner, Turrets (TODO)
+* Distributor - Moves energy from Containers/Storage into Spawner, Turrets (TODO)

 ### Colony